 A two-semester sequence continuing the work of IT 1140 or IT 1150 with the addition of cultural and literary readings.
 IT 2140 must be taken first.
-IT 2140 or IT 2150 satisfy the university general education requirement in the foreign language and culture knowledge exploration area.
+IT 2140 satisfies the university general education requirement in the foreign language and culture knowledge exploration area or the knowledge application integration area, not both.
+Prerequisite for knowledge applications integration: completion of the university general education requirement in the foreign language and culture knowledge exploration area.